 About Craig Newmark Philanthropies

-I'm an old-school nerd, doing what I can to respect and support the people who fight to protect the values that America was founded on: fairness, opportunity and respect.
+I'm an old-school nerd, doing what I can to respect and support the people who fight to protect the values that America aspires to: fairness, opportunity and respect.

 I identify with the people who rarely get a break, including: